rfabbri/vxd/README.txt

 stability.

-## Workflows
+## Developer Workflows

 A typical setup will have three VXL codebases:  VXL, VXD and an internal version, which we refer to as "Internal" in this discussion (e.g., LEMSVXL at Brown).
 The workflow and organization of these libraries follow from the basic layering principles of VXL, reviewed below.

+This section is not required to compile and use VXD.
+Only developers, contributors and maintainers should read this.

 ### Basics of VXL layering